Assala: Television

-Assala hosted a television program which is called Soula (صولا), on Al Hayat TV and Dubai TV.
+Assala hosted a television program called Soula (صولا), on Al Hayat TV and Dubai TV.
 The show presented guest musicians as though they were visiting Assala in her home in Cairo, Egypt.

 Assala was also a judge on the panel of Saudi Idol on its debut in 2022, along with Aseel Abu Bakr, Ahlam, and Majid Al Mohandis.

 Personal life

-Assala's first marriage was to Ayman Al Dahabi.
-Her first daughter, Sham, was born in 1992, and her first son, Khaled, in 1998.
-She divorced in 2005 after more than 15 years of marriage.
-After the divorce, she received the custody of her two children.
+Assala's first marriage was to Syrian producer Ayman Al-Dahabi in 1991.
+Their daughter, Sham, was born in 1992, followed by their son, Khaled, in 1998.
+The couple divorced in 2005 after approximately 15 years of marriage.